Proofs of Useless Work -- Positive and Negative Results for Wasteless Mining Systems: Necessary Properties of REMS - Formal Analysis

-An immediate result of what we have now seen is that proofs of attempts of running mining objectives from $\objectives$ need to be hard to fake.
-How hard - for a mining objective $\left<f,y\right>$ it should be at least as hard as finding $x$ such that $f(x)=y$; But this is exactly the amount $C_{\left<f,y\right>}$
+To conclude the discussion, we have seen that requiring miners to supply proofs of attempts of solving mining objectives from $\objectives$ is necessary, and these proofs must be hard to fake -- for a mining objective $\left<f,y\right>$ it should be at least as hard as finding $x$ such that $f(x)=y$; and this is exactly the amount $C_{\left<f,y\right>}$.

-We will henceforth assume that the proof $\pi$ which is the output of $\eval$ contains proofs of attempts at running mining objectives from $\objectives$.